-Degenerative scoliosis is a spine condition that describes a shift in the spinal alignment, often causing a “C” or “S” shape in the spine, due to the breakdown of the facet joints in the spine.
+Degenerative scoliosis is a spine condition that describes a shift in the spinal alignment, often causing a “C” or “S” shape in the spine.
+This is due to the natural breakdown of the facet joints and other anatomy in the spine.
 Because this condition is degenerative in nature, it primarily affects people age 65 and older as the spine weakens with age.

-When the vertebrae move out of alignment, they can press against a nearby nerve root, causing pain and radiating numbness, tingling and muscle weakness throughout the lower body.
+When the vertebrae move out of alignment, they can press against a nearby nerve root, causing pain, numbness, tingling and muscle weakness throughout the lower body.

 Common treatment methods for degenerative scoliosis

-In many cases, treatment for degenerative scoliosis initially focuses on managing the symptoms rather than addressing the root cause of the spine’s abnormal curvature.
-These symptoms are treated with nonsurgical treatments consisting of one or more of the following:
+In many cases, treatment for degenerative scoliosis initially focuses on managing symptoms and improving mobility enough to allow for normal activities to be resumed.
+These symptoms are treated with nonsurgical therapy consisting of one or more of the following:

-- Medication — Many patients are able to manage their scoliosis symptoms by taking over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen.
-Patients with gastrointestinal or cardiovascular conditions may be advised to take an analgesic such as acetaminophen in lieu of NSAIDs.
+- Medication.
+Many patients are able to manage their scoliosis symptoms by taking over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen.
+Patients with gastrointestinal or cardiovascular conditions may be advised to take pain medication such as acetaminophen instead of NSAIDs.

-Sometimes, a physician may recommend a combination of conservative treatments, such as pain medication and physical therapy, to help expedite pain relief.
-You should always consult your physician before changing or beginning any method of treatment for a spine condition.
+Doctors will often recommend a combination of conservative treatments, such as pain medication and physical therapy, to help speed up pain relief.
+You should always consult your doctor before changing or beginning any method of treatment for a spine condition.

 When to consider surgery for degenerative scoliosis

-While some mild forms of degenerative scoliosis can be treated with conservative care, other more severe cases require spine surgery to correct the misalignment in the spine.
+While some mild forms of degenerative scoliosis can be treated with conservative care, other more severe cases require spine surgery to relieve nerve compression and/or stabilize the spine.